 Step 4: Task handling

-As tasks are scheduled, they will be assigned to the processor.
-The real-time operating system keeps control of how long tasks take and if they block other tasks.
-A real-time operating system reminds the kernel to start and restart taskskeeps track of all tasks and can pause one if it takes too long, switching to another task that needs attention.
-This ensures every task gets a fair share of processing time and no task delays others from meeting their deadlines.
+As tasks are scheduled, they are assigned to the processor.
+The real-time operating system (RTOS) monitors how long each task runs and whether it blocks other tasks.
+It keeps track of all tasks and can pause any task that runs too long, switching to another task that requires attention.
+This ensures every task gets a fair share of processing time and prevents delays, so all tasks meet their deadlines.

 When tasks are running, they can be interrupted.
 These interruptions are called interrupts.
 For example, if a sensor sends a signal that causes a special condition, it will need to be reacted to immediately.
 In this case, the RTOS will stop the running task, react to the interrupt (for example, get a reading from the sensor), and then return to the previous task.
 The ability to react to changes quickly helps keep the entire system running smoothly.